User Case: How Do I Move a Shared Folder to My Drive?

 - Cloud Backup: It can assist you back up the data of a cloud drive to other cloud drives, such as backup website to Google Drive.
 When data is lost or damaged, you can easily retrieve it.

-- Remote Upload: It can allow you to remotely upload the contents of URLs, torrent files, and magnet links to clouds, without you having to use third-party tools to parse them.
+- Remote Upload: It can allow you to remotely download web files to your clouds by simply entering the URL of the files, without you having to use third-party tools to parse them.